codio/knowledge/student-source/students/accessing-codio/paying.rst

 Restarting or Extending an Existing Payment
 -------------------------------------------

-If you had a payment that has now expired, or wish to extend the subscription period, you can access the billing tab by clicking your Username in the upper right corner and the selecting **Preferences > Billing**.
+If you had a payment that has now expired, or wish to extend the subscription period, you can access the billing tab by clicking your Username in the upper right corner and then selecting **Preferences > Billing**.

 .. _refund: